Branches of physics: Quantum mechanics, atomic physics, and molecular physics

-A possible candidate for the theory of everything, this theory combines the theory of general relativity and quantum mechanics to make a single theory.
-This theory can predict about properties of both small and big objects.
-This theory is currently under the developmental stage.
+A possible candidate for the theory of everything, this theory combines general relativity and quantum mechanics into a singe framework.
+It is able to make predictions about properties of both small and big objects, but is still in a developmental stage.

 Optics and acoustics

 Optics is the study of light motions including reflection, refraction, diffraction, and interference.

 Acoustics is the branch of physics involving the study of mechanical waves in different mediums.

 Condensed matter physics

 The study of the physical properties of matter in a condensed phase.

 High-energy particle physics and nuclear physics

 Particle physics studies the nature of particles, while nuclear physics studies the atomic nuclei.

 Chaos theory

 Chaos theory represents a multidisciplinary area of study that encompasses both scientific inquiry and mathematics.
 It examines the essential models and deterministic principles governing dynamical systems that exhibit extreme sensitivity to initial conditions.
 Previously, these systems were believed to exist in a state of complete randomness and disorder.
 However, chaos theory posits that beneath the surface of apparent randomness in chaotic complex systems lie underlying patterns, interconnections, continuous feedback mechanisms, repetitions, self-similarity, fractals, and self-organization.
 The butterfly effect, a fundamental concept in chaos theory, illustrates how a minor alteration in one aspect of a nonlinear system can result in significant variations later on, highlighting a fragile dependence on initial circumstances.
 This phenomenon is often illustrated by the metaphor that a butterfly flapping its wings in Brazil could potentially influence or avert a tornado in Texas by altering the conditions in its environment.